In the corporate world, we often hear the expression “Be a leader, not a boss”.

-Most of our work is done on teams, after all.
+Most of our work in the world is done within teams.
 Even athletes in single-person sports like tennis or swimming, have a team that keeps them going.

-In order to lead their teams well, leaders must try to grow continuously and help their team members do the same.
-Engage with them, share your knowledge and enable them to keep doing the best they can.
+In order to lead their team well, a great team leader must try to grow continuously and help their team members do the same.

 Note that it isn’t enough to measure what the team accomplishes.
-Team leaders also need to consider how the work gets done, how the processes are, and what the relationships are like on the team.
+Great team leaders also need to consider how the work gets done, what are the processes and workflows behind it, and what the team dynamics are.

-Paying attention to results, processes, and relationships provides a holistic way to ensure the team’s, and its leader’s, long-term success.
-Don’t ever stop learning from the examples of leaders you admire, inspiration is everywhere.
+Paying attention to results, processes, and relationships provides a holistic way to ensure the team’s, and its leader’s long-term success.
+Don’t ever stop learning from the examples of leaders you admire, as inspiration is everywhere.